grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > Leah Greenberg
+> Victoria Tsou

 What do you prefer to be called?
 > Leah
+> Victoria

 Why are you taking this course?
 > Major Requirement
+> I heard it was a very interesting course.

 What are your concerns about this course?
 > I know very little about this topic
+> I hope that the material will not be too challenging.

 What topic in this course are you most excited to cover?
 > Scheduling
+> Locks

 Do you have any questions for me?
+> Nope
 > Nope

 ## About this course